EE-Emerge/EE-Emerge2022_LaserHarp/README.md

 # EE-Emerge2022_LaserHarp
-This repository will be used to share and collaborate on code for the laser harp project and support the project website on github.io
+This repository will be used to share and collaborate on code and files for the Aether Harp project and support the project website on github.io